sohamkamani/sohamkamani.github.io/_posts/2017-09-13-how-to-build-a-web-application-in-golang.md

 	// We want to hit the `GET /assets/` route to get the index.html file response resp, err := http.Get(mockServer.URL + "/assets/")
 	if err != nil {
 		t.Fatal(err)
 	}

-	// We want our status to be 200 (method not allowed) if resp.StatusCode != http.StatusMethodNotAllowed {
+	// We want our status to be 200 (ok) if resp.StatusCode != http.StatusOK {
 		t.Errorf("Status should be 200, got %d", resp.StatusCode)
 	}

 	// It isn't wise to test the entire content of the HTML file.
-	// Instead, we test that the content-type header is "text/html"
+	// Instead, we test that the content-type header is "text/html; charset=utf-8"
 	// so that we know that an html file has been served contentType := resp.Header.Get("Content-Type")
-	expectedContentType := "text/html"
+	expectedContentType := "text/html; charset=utf-8"

 	if expectedContentType != contentType {
 		t.Errorf("Wrong content type, expected %s, got %s", expectedContentType, contentType)